Microsoft Teams analytics and reporting

 Make the user specific data anonymous

-To make the data in Teams user activity report anonymous, you have to be a global administrator.
-The global administrator can hide identifiable information (using MD5 hashes) such as display name, group name, email, and AAD ID in the report and its export.
+To make the identifiable information in usage reports anonymous, you have to be a Global administrator.
+The Global administrator can hide identifiable information (using MD5 hashes) such as display name, group name, email, and AAD ID in the report and its export.

 In Microsoft 365 admin center, go to the Settings > Org Settings, and under Services tab, choose Reports.